-The Council’s mission is to advise and assist the Commissioner of Environmental Protection in conserving and protecting the land, water and other natural resources of the State in order to preserve and enhance quality of life for present and future generations.
+The Mission of the Council on Soil and Water Conservation is to advise and assist the Commissioner of Energy and Environmental Protection, the Commissioner of Agriculture and other partnering agencies in conserving and protecting the land, water and other resources of the State in order to preserve and enhance quality of life for present and future generations.

 The Connecticut Council on Soil and Water Conservation (Council) is created by state statute to coordinate activities and partnering opportunities of Connecticut’s soil and water conservation districts with other federal, state and local agencies on environmental and natural resource land use projects.
 Primarily focusing on: (1) erosion and sedimentation control (2) water quality and quantity issues and land use issues.